EOPF-Explorer/landing-page/index.md

   <summary>
     <p class="bold">+ What is EOPF?</p>
   </summary>
     <p class="small-text">The European Space Agency (ESA) is spearheading a significant modernization of its Earth observation data processing through the <a href="https://eopf.copernicus.eu/" target="_blank" class="link">Earth Observation Processor Framework (EOPF)</a> initiative.
-The initiative represents a fundamental shift away from traditional, rigid data processing pipelines and towards a more flexible and efficient cloud-based environment.</p>
+The initiative represents a fundamental shift away from traditional, download-based data processing pipelines and towards a more flexible and efficient cloud-based environment.</p>
 </details>
 <details>
   <summary>